Communicating over Filter-and-Forward Relay Networks with Channel Output Feedback: Introduction

-The role of channel output feedback in relay channels was initially explored in \cite{CoGa79}.
-Under settings involving channel output feedback from the destination node to the relay node, capacity-achieving block-Markov superposition encoding schemes were proposed~\cite{CoGa79}. {The authors of \cite{KuLa11}} proposed a simple SK-type linear coding scheme to achieve rates very close to the capacity for the above setting.
-However the feedback capacity under other feedback links is still an open area of research.
+{The role of feedback in relay channels was initially explored in \cite{CoGa79}.
+Under the feedback links available from the destination to both the source and the relay and from relay to the source (referred to as complete feedback), it was shown that the cut-set upper bound is achievable via block-Markov superposition encoding schemes.
+In the event of the feedback link available only from the destination to the relay node~(partial feedback), the relay channel turns into a physically degraded one; thus again allowing the achievability of cut-set upper bound. {The authors of \cite{KuLa11}} proposed a simple SK-type linear coding scheme to achieve rates very close to the capacity for the above partial feedback setting.
+However the feedback capacity under other partial feedback scenarios is still an open area of research~\cite{GaBr06}.}

-In this work, we look at the communication between a source and a destination over a relay network with a channel output feedback link available from the destination to the source.
+In this work, we look at the communication between a source and a destination over a relay network with a {partial feedback} link available from the destination to the source in the form of channel output feedback.
 The relay nodes in the network can filter-and-forward the received signal to the next node.
-For the scenario involving one relay node in the network~(i.e., a three-terminal relay channel) with all noises modeled as additive white Gaussian processes, a lower bound on the feedback capacity has been proposed in \cite{GaBr06,BrWi09}.
-We improve on this lower bound by employing a time-invariant finite impulse response~(FIR) filter at the relay node {which builds on} the recent success in characterizing the capacity of the stationary Gaussian channels with channel output feedback for point-to-point links~\cite{Ki10}.
-The fundamental observation that we make is that a relay node using an FIR filter~(without decoding the source message) can be viewed as a \emph {virtual point-to-point} link with colored noise in the feedforward part.
+For the scenario involving one {filter-and-forward} relay node in the network~(i.e., a three-terminal relay channel) with all noises modeled as additive white Gaussian processes, a lower bound on the feedback capacity has been proposed in \cite{GaBr06,BrWi09}.
+We improve on this lower bound by employing a time-invariant finite impulse response~(FIR) filter at the relay node {which builds on} the recent success in characterizing the capacity of the stationary Gaussian channels with channel output feedback for point-to-point links~\cite{Ki10}. {While such filter-and-forward relays were unsuccessful in improving the rates for the Gaussian relay channel without feedback~\cite{ChYo12}, these relays prove quite successful in increasing the achievable rate for the relay channel with a partial feedback link present between the destination and the source.} The fundamental observation that we make is that a relay node using an FIR filter~(without decoding the source message) can be viewed as a \emph {virtual point-to-point} link with colored noise in the feedforward part.
 In fact we show numerically that in some two-tap filter cases our lower bound capacity can be twice as high as the point-to-point communication link capacity.